circonus-labs/nad/plugins/linux/bccbpf/README.md

    sudo systemctl restart nad
    ```

-> NOTE: using the setuid bit is **INSECURE**, a more secure method of implementing this would be to add an entry in `/etc/sudoers` allowing user `nobody` to run the specific `bpf.elf` command.
+> NOTE: using the setuid bit _can be_ insecure, an alternative method of implementing this would be to add an entry in `/etc/sudoers` allowing user `nobody` to run the specific `bpf.elf` command.
 Then, creating a stub `bpf.sh` which simply runs `sudo bpf.elf`.

 1. Add entry to `sudoers`